“Atelier Fifty Five celebrates the outstanding makers and

 Tapiwa Matsinde, author, curator, content creator, consultant

 I am British-born, of Zimbabwean descent, raised and educated in both countries.
-I’m an author, curator, content creator and consultant passionate about design, creativity, culture, and branding.
+I’m an author, curator, content creator and educator passionate about design, creativity, culture, and branding.

 I am privileged to be a part of what I call the golden era of contemporary African design, a time when we are witnessing a continent-wide, collective, creative reawakening that has resulted in a glorious outpouring of creative expression.

 While studying then working in Zimbabwe as a graphic designer I was surrounded by creativity at a formal (galleries, art shops) and informal (grassroots, road side vendors) level.
 I underestimated the influence of those informal expressions; how they inspired a can-do spirit, a resourcefulness and ingenuity born out of necessity, making do with what you have on hand and seeing how with the right support that can be channeled into sophisticated products.

 Having moved to the UK to study, access to the informal was not as available as it is now, and coupled with the invisibility of contemporary African creativity in the global discourse, out of sight meant out of mind.
 Before I knew it, I had lost touch with Africa and its creative inspiration, yet there was a nagging that something was missing and I found myself struggling to put my finger on it.

 My own reawakening came when I started making